-Keep a close eye on a teen who seems depressed and withdrawn.
-Poor grades, for example, may signal that your teen is withdrawing at school.
+Keep a close eye on any behaviors that are not typical for your teen.
+For example, if your teen is starting to receive poor grades, this may signal that your teen is withdrawing at school.

 If your teen doesn’t feel comfortable talking with you, suggest a more neutral person, such as another relative, a clergy member, a coach, a school counselor, or your child’s doctor.